Medical questions & health advice by board certified doctors

-"What are the symptoms of leukemia?
+"What are the symptoms of leukemia?"

 I am 31 and I worry I may have leukemia.
 What are the symptoms starting out?
 I have scheduled a doctor's appointment

 Therefore, I would not worry too much until you have seen your doctor, as there are many possibilities for what could be going on with your health.
 Some symptoms that can occur with leukemia include fatigue, fevers, night sweats, and weight loss.
 There may also be swollen glands (in the neck, armpit, or groin).
 You may have generalized muscle or bone pain, cough, or trouble breathing.
 You may also notice easing bruising or bleeding (such as excessive bleeding from your gums or bruising of the skin).
 You doctor will be able to ask you a whole series of questions to determine whether leukemia or another problem is most likely.
 They will also perform a good physical examination which will help them narrow down the possibilities and then they will make recommendations about whether further work up, such as blood work, is needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.